 If your managed security offerings don’t align to an industry framework, chances are you will struggle packaging, pricing, and selling your services.

 Industry standards like the NIST Cybersecurity Framework (CSF) provide structure and guidance for an organization to align their risk tolerance at the executive level, with the business and the operations to support the critical infrastructure of the company.
 A new common language will begin to emerge for many MSPs and their customers.
 This language will have terms like Identify, Protect, Detect, Respond, and Recover, along with the implementation tiers known as Partial, Risk Informed, Repeatable, and Adaptive.

 If we take a step back and look at why we implement the security solutions we do, the intent is to protect the data.
 Interestingly, most MSPs don’t have a data identification or classification process and therefore mainly work in the Protect and Detect sections of CSF.
 Often what’s missing when an MSP works with their clients or prospects is understanding what and where the crown jewels are.
 Meaning, the foundation of a solid security practice needs to be in the area of discovery (Identify).

 The crown jewels are different for different clients and different verticals.
 For example, healthcare organizations typically care about patient records and their EMR system.
 Financial organizations like banks, often care about their core banking system and Personal Identifiable Information (PII).
 Retail organizations typically care about credit card data, and most organizations care about their accounting solutions, like QuickBooks, where we’re seeing an ever increasing amount of invoice fraud.

 Successful managed security service offerings must take into account all five functions of CSF and make it relevant to the customer’s risk tolerance, budget, and your ability to reframe your client or prospect as to why they would spend more to meet their objectives.

-Join us March 21 at 2:00pm ET to learn how to build out your security practice.
+View our recorded webinar to learn how to build out your security practice.